-Gen Alpha’s Early Fascination with Makeup & Skincare Signals a Notable Shift Towards Advanced Beauty Knowledge from Previous Generations.
+Gen Alpha’s Early Fascination with Makeup and Skincare Signals a Notable Shift Towards Advanced Beauty Knowledge from Previous Generations.

 AUTHOR